UTexas

 Subchapter 11–300.
 Definitions

-In this chapter, unless the context requires a different meaning, the following definitions apply.
+1. In this Chapter, unless the context requires a different meaning, the following definitions apply.

 1. “Academic Record” – University or University of Texas System documents relating to a student’s scholastic record.
 Components of a student’s academic record may include, but are not limited to, applications for admission, academic transcripts, the awarding of a degree, registration materials, grade change forms, and reporting forms used by the Office of the Registrar.

-3. “Advisor” – A single individual who may accompany a student to a meeting with the Dean of Students or a hearing regarding an alleged violation of this Chapter.
-An Advisor may confer with and advise the student but may not advocate for the student in a meeting with the Dean of Students or in a hearing or directly address the Student Conduct Panel or Hearing Officer.
+3. “Advisor” – A single individual who may accompany a student to a meeting with Student Conduct or a hearing regarding an alleged violation of this Chapter.
+An Advisor may confer with and advise the student but may not advocate for the student in a meeting with Student Conduct or in a hearing or directly address the Student Conduct Panel or Hearing Officer.
 An Advisor cannot be a student allegedly involved in the same disciplinary matter as the accused student, or any individual who will serve as a witness for the accused student.
 Advisors may be dismissed from any meeting or conduct proceeding if they disrupt the process.

-4. “Appeal” – To contest the outcome of an Administrative Disposition, a Faculty Disposition, or a hearing to an additional level of review.
+4. “Appeal” – To contest the outcome of an Administrative Disposition, a Faculty Disposition, or a hearing for an additional level of review.

 5. "Appellate Officer" – A person designated by the President to issue final decisions in a student conduct matter.

-9. “Day” – An 8:00 a.m. to 5:00 p.m. calendar day, excluding weekends, University holidays, and days on which regularly scheduled classes are suspended due to emergent situations.
-If a deadline defined in this Chapter falls on a Saturday, Sunday, University holiday, or skeleton crew day, that deadline will be moved to the next day.
+7. “Day” – An 8:00 a.m. to 5:00 p.m. calendar day, excluding weekends, university holidays, and days on which regularly scheduled classes are suspended due to emergent situations.
+If a deadline defined in this Chapter falls on a Saturday, Sunday, university holiday, or skeleton crew day, that deadline will be moved to the next day.

 13. “Faculty Disposition” – A document utilized by a Faculty Member to resolve an allegation of academic misconduct in their course, where the faculty member and student are in agreement as to the finding of responsibility and assigned sanction(s).